Yungblud: Activism

 On 24 March 2018, Yungblud attended the March for Our Lives rally, a student-led demonstration rally against gun violence.
 He live-streamed the event.
 On 30 May 2020, he attended the George Floyd protests for Black Lives Matter in California.
 He and Halsey helped give first aid to some of the protesters.

-In September 2021, Yungblud was among several singer-songwriters who expressed opposition to the Texas Heartbeat Act that banned abortion in Texas after around six weeks of pregnancy, stating that, "The right to your body is yours and yours alone.
+In September 2021, Yungblud was among several singer-songwriters who expressed opposition to the Texas Heartbeat Act that banned abortion in Texas after around six weeks of pregnancy, stating that "The right to your body is yours and yours alone.
 It makes me sick and it makes me really disgusted that people sit there and they take away that choice and they take away that right."

 On 24 September 2022, during his performance at the Firefly Music Festival in Dover, Delaware, Yungblud spoke about the death of Mahsa Amini and expressed his support for the resulting protests and civil unrest in Iran.

-Influences
+On 15 January 2026, during his performance at the Sidney Myer Music Bowl Yungblud spoke about the 2025–2026 Iranian protests and the 2026 Iran massacres, calling people to speak out for Iran, as the country is in an Internet blackout.
+He stated that "we have to be their f**king light right now".

+Musical style and influences

-Yungblud cites rock, pop and hip hop artists such as Arctic Monkeys and Alex Turner, The Beatles, The Cure and Robert Smith, Nirvana, Avril Lavigne, the Clash, Soundgarden, My Chemical Romance, Marilyn Manson, Lady Gaga, Lorde, Post Malone, Kanye West, Eminem, and Katy Perry as influences.
-He also namechecked singers such as Freddie Mercury, Mick Jagger, Elton John, as well as the Sex Pistols, Chrissie Hynde and Siouxsie Sioux of Siouxsie and the Banshees.
+Yungblud's music has been described as alternative rock, pop-punk, pop rock, and hip-hop.
+Yungblud cites rock, pop and hip-hop artists such as Arctic Monkeys and Alex Turner, The Beatles, The Cure and Robert Smith, Nirvana, Avril Lavigne, the Clash, Soundgarden, My Chemical Romance, Marilyn Manson, Lady Gaga, Lorde, Post Malone, Kanye West, Eminem, and Katy Perry as influences.
+He also namechecked singers Freddie Mercury, Mick Jagger, Elton John, as well as the Sex Pistols, Chrissie Hynde and Siouxsie Sioux of Siouxsie and the Banshees.

 Yungblud also had a close friendship with mentor Ozzy Osbourne, calling Osbourne "the greatest of all time" after his death.